How to buy shares for children in 2023

 As you've no doubt gathered by now, there are many tax implications to consider no matter which investment option you select for your kids.

 The person that owns and controls the shares must declare any dividends as well as capital gains and losses from share sales to the ATO.
-But it's worth noting that the ATO has rules in place to stop parents trying to dodge their tax responsibilities by hiding investments in their child's name.
+But it's worth noting that the ATO has rules in place to stop parents from trying to dodge their tax responsibilities by hiding investments in their child's name.

-If a parent owns the shares in their own name, or if the parent invests as a trustee, they must declare dividend payments and capital gains tax events on their own tax return.
-With this in mind, it's a good idea for couples to put any such investments in the lower income earner's name.
+If a parent owns the shares in their own name or if the parent invests as a trustee, they must declare dividend payments and capital gains tax events on their own tax return.
+With this in mind, it's a good idea for couples to put any such investments in the lower-income earner's name.